DFRobot/DFRobot_L218/Readme.md

 # DFROBOT_L218 Library for Arduino
-- Provides an Arduino library for L218
+Provides an Arduino library for L218
-- L218 is a excellent global positioning navigation chip rely on GPRS+GPS+BDS(BeiDou Navigation Satellite System), it a Low-power High-performance module supports Quad-band GSM/GPRS((850/900/1800/1900)).
-The chip has particularly wide operating temperature and internal integration of the TCP / IP protocol with small package.

 ## Table of Contents